Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Related Work

-Along with psychology revealing its effects and mechanisms, existing research has explored the applications of information technology to support expressive writing~\cite{sauter2014s, hardey2002story}.
-Experiments with \textit{EmotionDiary} showed how the tool was most effective for people with past experience on emotional disclosure on social networking services~\cite{lee2016insights}.
-Another group designed chatbot interactions for expressive writing, and the responsive chatbot enhanced emotional disclosure than writing on a document~\cite{park2021wrote}.
-Other applications support journaling~\cite{wang2018mirroru}, reflection~\cite{mcduff2012affectaura} or recollection~\cite{peesapati2010pensieve} of everyday emotional experiences as well as trauma and stress experiences.
+Research has explored the use of information technology to support expressive writing~\cite{hardey2002story, sauter2014s}.
+Experiments with \textit{EmotionDiary}, an expressive writing application for online social networking services (SNS), revealed that it was particularly effective for individuals with prior experience in emotional disclosure on SNS~\cite{lee2016insights}.
+Another study designed chatbot interactions for expressive writing, showing that a responsive chatbot enhanced emotional disclosure more than writing on a document~\cite{park2021wrote}.
+Other applications support journaling~\cite{wang2018mirroru}, reflection~\cite{mcduff2012affectaura}, and recollection~\cite{peesapati2010pensieve} of both everyday emotional experiences and trauma-related stress.
+These technologies can maintain the benefits associated with traditional expressive writing while providing potential advantages typically afforded by social sharing, such as enhanced engagement, reflection, and guidance, without incurring the risks often associated with human-based social disclosure, including stigma and loss of privacy~\cite{park2021wrote}.

-One previous study explored chatbot designs to mitigate workplace stress by comparing three types of interventions: taking a break, supporting mindfulness, and emotional expression~\cite{DigitalWorkplace}.
-While the emotional expression intervention reduced stress most efficiently, participants rated it the lowest because of two drawbacks: it required the highest effort, and they felt more stressed while reflecting their stress and the associated negative emotion.
-Technology-supported expressive writing, like conventional longhand writing, helped disclose emotions and reduce stress, while short-term deterioration of emotions was observed as well, and its burden became problematic.
-Therefore, there is a need to explore usability aspects of interface designs for mobile expressive writing for cathartic effect.
+Research also compared different chatbot interventions for workplace stress: taking breaks, promoting mindfulness, and emotional expression~\cite{DigitalWorkplace}.
+Though emotional expression was most effective in reducing stress, it was rated lowest due to the high effort required and increased stress during reflection.
+Technology-supported expressive writing, revealed emotions and reduced stress, but caused short-term emotional decline and was burdensome.
+Thus, there is still a need to improve mobile expressive writing interfaces for cathartic benefits.

-\subsection{The Effect of Input Modalities in Expressive Writing}
+\subsubsection{The Effect of Input Modalities in Expressive Writing}